rdelillo/lite_media_core/docs/api/movie.md

 ### 2. Handling unsupported paths

-If a movie path is not a recognized video format, a `UnsupportedMimeType` exception will be raised.
+If the provided path is not a recognized video format, a UnsupportedMimeType exception is raised.

 ```python
 from lite_media_core import Movie, UnsupportedMimeType